 Secondly, ensure you have the right background.
 Most companies prefer that car transporters have the minimum requirement of high school diploma or GED, though its not the major criteria.
 You must hold a good driving record, have specialized training, and pass a drug and alcohol exam.
 You should not have a criminal record.
 Some states require that you have 20/40 vision with or without glasses or contacts.

 Join a certified truck driving school in your state.
 There are many truck driving schools that will help you get your CDL, or commercial driver's license.
 When choosing school, evaluate prospects carefully.
 Ask about training course costs, available course schedules and job placement rates.
 In addition, any program you choose should be trustworthy and established in the field.
 In addition, they should provide you with car transport driving instructions and should pair you with a skilled and experienced car transporter that can teach you the ropes.

 Study and pass the test.
 Study for and pass the FMCSR (Federal Motor Carrier Safety Regulation) exam.
 Car transporters must pass a written, physical, hearing and vision exam.

-Add value by taking our car shipping services and ship your automobile in the most proficient way.
-Irrespective of the vehicle types that needs shipping; All America Auto transport can provide you with car transport services that are incomparable.
+Add value by taking our services and ship your automobile in the most proficient way.
+Irrespective of the vehicle types that needs shipping; AAAT can provide you with the best services that are incomparable.
 We strive hard to ship your car safely and securely also provide door-to-door services at an affordable rating system.
 Our collections of satisfied clients are the sole factor of our success and driving force.